Odoia/comics-app/README.md

 * Run "dktest" to run the all tests;
 * Run "dkupa" to run the project.

-The project will be running at: http://localhost:3000/comics
+The project will be running at: http://localhost:3000.
+It will open a login page and you need to fill with:
+* login: user01
+* password: pass01

 # Installation guide without Docker:

 * Clone the project;
 * Insert valid PRIVATE_KEY and PUBLIC_KEY at .env file;
 * Run "bundle install";
+* Run "rails db:create";
+* Run "rails db:migrate";
+* Run "rails db:seed";
 * Run "rspec -fd" to run the all tests;
 * Run "rails server" to run the project.

-The project will be running at: http://localhost:3000/comics
+The project will be running at: http://localhost:3000 It will open a login page and you need to fill with:
+* login: user01
+* password: pass01

 # Application documentation